Sylpheo/nibs-ibeacon/README.md

 A short introduction of this app could easily go here.
 It's based on [Nibs](http://heroku.github.io/nibs/) and it was modified to communicate with iBeacon.

-This project is an example of what you can do with your iBeacon : geolocate your users in an enclosed space and send them messages automatically.
+This project is an example of what you can do with your iBeacon: geolocate your users in an enclosed space and send them messages automatically.
-This application manages two iBeacons: one send a notification "Welcome to your store !" when you are connected or not; the second send the notification "You've got 1000 points.
-Discover our fidelity offers !" only when you are connected.
+This application manages two iBeacons: one send a notification "Welcome to your store!" when you are connected or not; the second send the notification "You've got 1000 points.
+Discover our fidelity offers!" only when you are connected.

 ![Nibs screenshot](screenshot2.png?raw=true) ![Notification](screenshot.png?raw=true)